Philipp Aeby

-Philipp Aeby is the Chief Executive Officer of RepRisk, an environmental, social, and governance (ESG) data science company based in Zurich, specializing in ESG and business conduct risk research and quantitative solutions.
-He has served in that capacity since 2010 and is also a Board Member of RepRisk.
+Philipp Aeby (born 1968) is the Chief Executive Officer of RepRisk, an environmental, social, and governance (ESG) data science company based in Zürich, specializing in ESG and business conduct risk research and quantitative solutions.
+He has served in that capacity since 2010 and is also a board member of RepRisk.
 He previously held the position of Chief Operating Officer and Managing Partner, when RepRisk was part of the environmental and social consultancy, Ecofact.

 Professional career

 Before joining RepRisk in 2006, Philipp worked in various managerial positions across Europe at Amgen, the global biopharmaceutical firm.
 He was a member of the Regional European Management Team based in Brussels where he had the responsibility of budgeting, planning, and sales and marketing effectiveness for Central and Eastern Europe, Benelux, Scandinavia, and the UK.
 He was also a member of the European Sales Leadership Council at Amgen.